tchowd/chowder/README.md

 # Chowder
 Decentralized storage platform to store content on-chain with proof-of-location validation.
 This platform enables any user to anonymously (via crypto wallet) upload images, gifs and text into Arweave to be permanently stored and display their past postings on-chain.

+** Please Note: ** This project is under construction.
+Code revamp for deployment and past postings

 ## Objective
 Decentralized storage enables individuals to store content permentantly and anonymously.
 Why does this matter?
 Around the world, there are numerous cases of authoritarian control over entire populations directing the ability to have free speech and own freedom.